-(c) Wetland Adjacency Determination with Non-TNW:
+- (c) Wetland Adjacency Determination with Non-TNW:

-Directly abutting
+- Directly abutting

-- Not directly abutting
+- □ Not directly abutting

 - Discrete wetland hydrologic connection.
 Explain:

 - Ecological connection.
 Explain:

 - Separated by berm/barrier.
 Explain:

-- (d) Proximity (Relationship) to TNW Project wetlands are Pick List river miles from TNW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Flow is from: Pick List.
+- (d) Proximity (Relationship) to TNW

+Project wetlands are 30 (or more) river miles from TNW.
+Project waters are 30 (or more) aerial (straight) miles from TNW.
+Flow is from: No Flow.
 Estimate approximate location of wetland as within the Pick List floodplain.